cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/3_managed.md

 Ethereum has a much faster block time than Bitcoin - currently it is around 15 seconds.

 Ethereum implements a variation of Bitcoin's PoW consensus algorithm called Ethash, which is intended to be [ASIC-resistant and GPU friendly](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale).
-ASIC-resistance is meant to discourage unwanted concentrations of mining power; in other words, encourage decentralization.
+ASIC-resistance is meant to discourage unwanted concentrations of mining power; in other words, to encourage decentralization.
 Core developers of the Ethereum project plan to switch to the **proof-of-stake (PoS)** consensus algorithm in the future.

-These useful innovations are not the key innovation that allows Ethereum to operate with faster block times.
+However, these useful innovations are not the key innovation that allows Ethereum to operate with faster block times.

 A well-understood challenge related to reduced block time stems from network latency.
 Since nodes do not learn about newly discovered blocks simultaneously, at any given time a portion of the miners will be working on already solved (i.e. old) blocks.
 If these miners find a solution, they might not be rewarded and a "fork" of the chain results, in which rival chains with a common true history spread through the network.
 The rate at which such transient forks occur increases predictably with shorter block times.